Fremont station (BART): 21st century

 Fremont was the southern terminus of East Bay BART service until March 25, 2017, when the line was extended to Warm Springs/South Fremont station.
-On December 28, 2019.
-VTA discontinued service to Fremont station as part of a systemwide network modification, which was originally intended be simultaneous with the opening of the BART extension to Berryessa/North San Jose station.
+On December 28, 2019, VTA discontinued service to Fremont station as part of a systemwide network modification, which was originally intended be simultaneous with the opening of the BART extension to Berryessa/North San Jose station.
 However, the BART extension did not open until June 13, 2020, leaving Warm Springs/South Fremont as the only connecting point between the two systems until that time.

 As of 2024, BART anticipates soliciting developer proposals by 2028 for transit-oriented development to replace surface parking lots at the station.
+The A85 interlocking just west of the station is being rebuilt in 2026–2027.
+About 750 of the station's 1,900 parking spaces are closed from May 25, 2026, to February 2027 to allow for staging of construction equipment.